PrincetonUniversity/gpu_programming_intro/06_cuda_libraries/README.md

 $ sbatch job.slurm
 ```

-You ouput should appears as:
+The ouput should appears as:

 ```
+$ cat slurm-*.out

 example of gesvdj
 tol = 1.000000E-07, default value is machine zero max. sweeps = 15, default value is 100